EnAccess/AirLink-docs/docs/AirLink Devices.md

 ## Development Reference

+### Range Testing
+How far will an AirLink Bluetooth® link go?
+[We tested the range from a basic smartphone to a device.](AirLink%20Devices/Range%20Testing%20Results.md)

 ### Device Emulator App

 To enable quick end to end testing of AirLink, we have designed a single-page Android-native app that imitates an AirLink device with temperature, battery and device configuration resources.
 The source code of this app as well as an Android-9 executable APK is saved in the [AirLink Devices Github repository](https://github.com/EnAccess/AirLink-Devices) under the Device Simulator folder.